mezzio/mezzio-hal/docs/book/v2/factories.md

 - Depends on:
     - `Mezzio\Hal\LinkGenerator\UrlGeneratorInterface` service

-Since version 1.1.0, this factory allows an optional constructor argument, `$urlGeneratorServiceName`.
+This factory allows an optional constructor argument, `$urlGeneratorServiceName`.
 It defaults to `Mezzio\Hal\LinkGenerator\UrlGeneratorInterface`, but you may specify an alternate service if desired.
 This may be useful, for instance, when using an alternate router in a path-segregated middleware pipeline, which would necessitate a different `UrlHelper` instance, and an